AFRICAN CHILDREN’S SUMMIT 2025: WHY THE AFRICA CHILDREN’S SUMMIT MATTERS NOW MORE THAN EVER

 context.
 From Gaza to Sudan, from refugee camps to borderlands, children are caught in the

-crossfire of violent conflict, not only internationally but in our backyard, too.
+, not only internationally but in our backyard, too.
 They are not only

 losing access to education, safety, and community, they are losing their futures.
 This Summit is a